Bring your solar dream to life

 Research solar companies

 Check online to get a feel for what solar companies offer, then pick some to explore further.
-Solar can be installed by both solar providers, and registered electricians.
+If you know people who have installed solar, ask them about their experiences as part of your research.

+Solar can be installed by solar providers and registered electricians.
 You may want to look into:

-Source quotes
+Source multiple quotes

 As you would with any large purchase, it pays to get 2 or 3 quotes so that you can compare the advice they give you, as well as costs.